1905 Alberta general election: Terms of provincehood

 The federal government drafted a bill for consultation that established two new provinces, retained federal ownership of public lands and resources, and provided financial terms that historian Lewis Thomas described as "not ungenerous".

-However, the greatest opposition came with clauses providing education rights to minority faiths through separate schools with the right enshrined to establish schools and be provided public funds.
-The Laurier government a decade earlier had been embroiled in a similar controversial schools question in Manitoba, which resulted in the Laurier-Greenway compromise and the removal of minority school rights in Manitoba.
+The greatest opposition to the bill came with clauses providing education rights to minority faiths through separate schools, with the right enshrined to establish schools and be provided public funds.
+The Laurier government had been embroiled in a similar controversial schools question in Manitoba a decade earlier, which resulted in the Laurier-Greenway compromise and the removal of minority school rights in Manitoba.
 The compromise was opposed by French-Canadians and the Catholic Church.
 The Haultain government had been engaged in a progressive reduction of the minority faith education privileges, with only eleven separate schools in operation by 1905.
-Minister of the Interior and the Western Liberal representative in Cabinet Clifford Sifton, who had been travelling away from Ottawa during the drafting of the bill returned to Ottawa to resign his portfolio in protest.
+Minister of the Interior and the western Liberal representative in Cabinet Clifford Sifton, who had been travelling away from Ottawa during the drafting of the autonomy bill returned to Ottawa to resign his portfolio in protest.
 Finance Minister William Stevens Fielding also considered resigning, but remained in cabinet.

 The education matter was highly controversial in English Canada, eliciting responses from Liberal newspapers and stoking fears for Liberal unity, however, in the Territories the issue was not seen as significant.
-Instead, the main issues with provincehood in the North-West Territories was the debate over the location of the new provincial capital and whether the federal government or province would have ownership of public lands and resources.
-The bill was amended to provide minority faiths with the right to separate schools that remained under provincial control.
-The bill retained federal control over public lands and natural resources and the provinces were promised $375,000 annually each with a provision for population growth.
+Instead, the main issue with provincehood in the North-West Territories was the debate over the location of the new provincial capital and whether the federal government or the new provinces would have ownership of public lands and resources.
+The autonomy bill was amended to provide minority faiths with the right to separate schools that remained under provincial control.
+The bill retained federal control over public lands and natural resources, and the provinces were promised $375,000 annually each with a provision for population growth.